 At the backdrop of their study is St. Louis, a diverse urban setting that is also a larger social, corporate, and media center.
 Drawing from this unique environment, students have access to a dynamic research setting in which to examine the organizational, social, and cultural issues that are occurring globally.

-Upon completion, students go on to employment at a variety of occupations, including public relations, human resources, training and development, advertising, higher education, marketing, and journalism.
+Our program prepares students for greater responsibilities in a range of professions including advertising, corporate communications, higher education, human resources, journalism, politics, public relations, and training and development.
+Our recent graduates are working for companies such as FleishmanHillard, Maritz, Monsanto, Corizon Health, the Carolina Hurricanes, the National Catholic Reporter, SLU, and Express Scripts.
 In addition, we have an excellent track record placing graduates in strong Ph.D. programs for students who want to continue their graduate work in communication.

-For additional information about our program, please contact the Director of Graduate Studies,
+For additional information about our program, please contact the Graduate Program Director,